Shanmugaraja-18/Atlas/README.md

-# Atlas is basically a healthcare voice assistant box which can able to predict the disease based on the symptoms and also shows
+# Shanmugaraja-18.Atlas is basically a healthcare voice assistant box which can able to predict the disease based on the symptoms and also shows
 1.Causative agent

 2.Mode of Transmission